JJBR13/Justin-Brown-milestone-project-3/TEST.md

 Expected:

-Logs out user, redirecting them to the home page, where see you soon message is displayed.
+Logs out user, redirecting them to the home page, where the "see you soon" message is displayed.

 Outcome: